Bill McKibben left, Michael Moore right.

 Hold people in their fullness.

-We should acknowledge both sides of a person, see people in their fullness, and not discard anyone.
+We should acknowledge all sides of a person, see people in their fullness, and not discard anyone.

 That's how we'd like to be treated, is it not?